 While I’m far from being any sort of expert on the subject, these are a few things I learned about saving money on my trip to London, England that I thought would be good to share (or at the very least have a record of it for future reference).

-4. Before you go, make sure to change all your bank card and credit card pin numbers to 4-digits, otherwise they won’t work over there.
+Before you go, make sure to change your PIN, otherwise, they won’t work over there.

 What money saving tips do you have when traveling?

 This post was proofread by Grammarly.
 Try it - it's FREE!